SalesforceCloudServices/ltng-support-fieldset-list/README.md

 Next, click on the 'dice' and open the 'URL Hack Demo' app.

-@CHANGE: update image to your app in the launcher

 ![URL Hack Demo App](docs/images/appInLauncher.png)

 and run `Setup` from the `Demo Setup` tab.

-@CHANGE: update the image to your setup page

 ![URL Hack Demo Setup](docs/images/demoSetup1.png)